- » Account Request

 The committee scores the project according to a set of universally-applied criteria to determine its overall value to the University.
 This score, along with funding and resource availability, is used to schedule the project.
 The prioritized schedule is then evaluated by the Vice Presidents and adjusted as necessary.
 You'll then be notified of your project’s slot in the schedule and the name and contact information for your ITS lead.

-HSU's Appropriate Use Policy governs all key aspects of IT projects and database access.
+The CSU Responsible Use Policy governs all key aspects of IT projects and database access.